Skip to main content

 What Mercury Asks for During Onboarding

 Mercury is one of the most popular business banking platforms for startups and remote companies.
-Their onboarding flow is streamlined, but they still need to collect address information at multiple points.
+Their onboarding flow handles address collection in stages, but they still collect address information at multiple points.

-Mercury verifies your LLC by pulling formation records from the state.
+Under the hood, Mercury verifies your LLC through third-party Know Your Business (KYB) services that pull formation records from the state.
 If the address you provide does not match what the state has on file, your application gets flagged for manual review.
-This is one of the most common reasons for onboarding delays.
+This is typically one of the more common reasons for onboarding delays.
 If you recently changed your address with the state but the update has not processed yet, expect friction.

 Once your account is approved, Mercury asks where to send your physical debit card.
 This mailing address can be different from your legal address.
 Many remote founders use a virtual office address for this step so they do not have to share their home address.